7 Places To Find Free or Cheap Books and Audiobooks

 We respect your privacy.
 Unsubscribe at any time.

 Are you an Amazon Prime member?
 If so, did you know that your account comes with more than free shipping?

-At the beginning of each month, editors pick six different books and you can select one to read for free.
+At the beginning of each month, editors pick six to eight different books, and you can select one to read for free.
 The books are all new releases, so you’ll be reading the latest and greatest.
-While these are called Kindle First Books, you don’t need a Kindle to read them.
+These are called Amazon First Reads and you don’t need a Kindle to read them.
 You can read them using the free Kindle app, which can be downloaded onto your computer, phone, tablet, or iPad.
 (Once you’re signed in, the app syncs with all of your devices, so you’ll never lose your place even if you switch back and forth between devices.)

 These are free public domain audiobooks read by volunteers from around the world.
 Because the narrators are volunteers, the narration of some books is better than others, but that doesn’t mean you can’t find some wonderful books on here.
 Sometimes it just takes a little nosing around.

 If you find a book you like and have a choice of narrators, do a quick internet search, and you’re almost guaranteed to come across reviews discussing the different narrators.
 People are passionate about their favorite narrators!